 Continue reading Mid Year Portfolio Rebalancing to Reach Long-Term Goals.

-Two of the most important decisions an investor must make when constructing portfolios are the 1) allocation of the portfolio assets between stocks, bonds, cash and other investments and 2) the diversification of securities within those asset classes.
+Two of the most important decisions an investor must make when constructing portfolios are 1) allocation of the portfolio assets between stocks, bonds, cash and other investments and 2) diversification of securities within those asset classes.

 Continue reading Portfolio Allocation, Diversification and Rebalancing